jlcoto/front_end/projects/arcade_game/README.md

 1. Clone repository in your local machine.
 2. Go to file where repository is cloned.
 3. Run a local server.
 To run it with python, use `python -m SimpleHTTPServer <number>`.
-4. Go to browser and type in address: localhost:<number>.
+4. Go to browser and type in address: "localhost: <number>".

 ## Files
 - resources.js: Helps loads images to the canvas, caches images so rendering is faster.